 Made-to-measure is also an option, although, you’d probably have to work with the company to get the details right.
 Make sure the shop already creates styles that are already very similar to the silhouette you’re trying to achieve.

 Beckett & Robb is an MTM shop that can accommodate your preferences, whether they lean more Neapolitan or more English.
-I also like what the guys at P.Johnson Tailors are doing if you’re into softer silhouettes; here’s their Tumblr for more visual inspiration.
+I also like what the guys at P.Johnson Tailors are doing if you’re into softer silhouettes.

 What silhouette do you prefer?
 And what questions do you have?
-Let’s hear it in the comments.
+Hit me up on Instagram DMs.